 When can I start?

-You can start at any time through the year.
-There are no on-going costs – you only pay once when your register for the course.
+There are no ongoing costs - you only pay once when you enrol.

 Do I need to purchase extra books?

-Are there any assessments?
+Are there assessments/grades?

 Do I have to send in my work?

 Students who want a Certificate of Completion send in the required assessments.
 You are welcome to contact us with any questions you have about the course material, but if you’re not planning to receive a certificate, it isn’t necessary to submit anything.

 If I need some help who can I ask?

 Our administrative team is here to help with general questions.
 We will put you in touch with one of the EduCareDo tutors to guide you through the course content if needed.